Skip to Main Content

 In the bibliography:

-In the bibliography, you provide the surname and first name of the author or editor, the full title and subtitle in italics, the publishing location, and the year of publication (not between brackets in the bibliography).
+In the bibliography, you provide the surname and first name of the author or editor, the full title and subtitle in italics and the year of publication (not between brackets in the bibliography).
 The different components of the citation are distinguished using full stops (not with commas as in the footnotes and endnotes).
 A book citation appears in the bibliography as follows:

 Surname, First name.
 Full title and subtitle in italics.
-Publishing location: Publisher, year of publication.
+Publisher, year of publication.

 Citing a book with two or more authors (or editors)